Reads and the perils of index tables.

 So about now you’re probably screaming bloody murder about how much work this is on updates and that updates for a 100 users following a post will result in 100 writes to the database, but I say so what.
 Cassandra is extremely write optimized and while there is a level at which this modeling may become expensive and require other concessions this will get you light years farther than the normalized approach, where the cost of reads will drag you down far before writing that much will (realize that most workloads are read more than write).
 But what about consistency?
 What if my update process only writes the post to 990 followers and then fails?
 Do I need batch processes to do consistency checks later?

 Consistency through BATCH.

 Cassandra offers the BATCH keyword.
-Batches are atomic, when they fail mid update, they will rollback.
-If the node or client fall down (or both) a hint at the start of this process that allows other nodes to pick the rollback of that batch up and finish the process.
+Batches are atomic, when they fail mid update, they will retry.
+If the node or client fall down (or both) a hint at the start of this process that allows other nodes to pick the retry of that batch up and finish the process.

 If I assume a blog model and I want to display posts by tag and username.
 I can update both tables every time a post_title changes in one go, assuming I have the full post information, which is why putting this in the save path for posts is the perfect place for this to go.

 BATCH BEGIN UPDATE posts_by_username SET post_title = 'Cassandra Consistency' WHERE username = 'rsvihla' AND post_id = '5f148a02-ccec-4c98-944d-6431cd86ad5c' UPDATE posts_by_tag SET post_title = 'Cassandra Consistency' WHERE tag='Scaling' post_id = '5f148a02-ccec-4c98-944d-6431cd86ad5c' UPDATE posts_by_tag SET post_title = 'Cassandra Consistency' WHERE tag='Cassandra' post_id = '5f148a02-ccec-4c98-944d-6431cd86ad5c' APPLY BATCH